Manual gearbox problems? Semi-automatic gearbox problems? Automatic gearbox problems?

 Whether you drive a manual car, an automatic or a semi-automatic, all can suffer from gearbox problems.

-As your gearbox is such a crucial element of your vehicle’s components, it’s wise to know the signs that may indicate you have gearbox problems so you can get any issues rectified before the gearbox damage becomes worse.
+As your gearbox is such a crucial element of your vehicle’s components, it’s wise to know the warning signs that may indicate you have gearbox problems so you can get any issues rectified before the gearbox damage becomes worse.

 But what are the signs that a gearbox is failing?